peter-evans/create-pull-request/README.md

 - [GitHub App tokens](docs/concepts-guidelines.md#authenticating-with-github-app-generated-tokens) with `contents: write` and `pull-requests: write` scopes.

 > [!TIP]
-> - If pull requests could contain changes to Actions workflows you may also need the `workflows` scope.
+> If pull requests could contain changes to Actions workflows you may also need the `workflows` scope.
-> - When using the repository's `GITHUB_TOKEN`, it's good practice to employ the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and restrict its [permissions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/controlling-permissions-for-github_token#defining-access-for-the-github_token-permissions).
->   ```yml
->   permissions:
->     contents: write
->     pull-requests: write
->   ```

 #### branch-token